 Chris Clements

-Wyoming State Government Collaboration Digital JournalistChris Clements is a state government reporter and digital media specialist for Wyoming Public Media based in Laramie.
+Wyoming State Government Collaboration JournalistChris Clements is a state government reporter for Wyoming Public Media based in Laramie.
 He came to WPM from KSJD Radio in Cortez, Colorado, where he reported on Indigenous affairs, drought, and local politics in the Four Corners region.
 Before that, he graduated with a degree in English (Creative Writing) from Arizona State University.
-Chris's news stories have been featured on KUNC, NPR newscasts, and National Native News, among others.
+Chris's news stories have been featured on NPR's Weekend Edition and hourly newscasts, as well as on WBUR's Here & Now and National Native News.

 -